 School of Engineering Grade Appeal Process

 The following shall be the official policy of the academic units of the School, unless an academic unit submits an alternative procedure to the School for approval.
 This policy shall apply to all grade appeals at the undergraduate level.

 - Individual faculty members have primary authority and responsibility in all aspects of evaluating student course performance and assigning grades, and are charged with carrying out these responsibilities in a professional manner.
 The Dean’s office has the authority and responsibility to deal with changes of grades in special and unusual cases such as those that might involve unprofessional faculty conduct in assigning the grade.
 Students should be aware, however, that neither Chairs nor Deans can require an instructor to change a properly assigned course grade.
 Issues of disagreement about whether, for example, a given assignment was worth a B or an A are decided solely by the individual instructor in charge.

-- The Chair and Undergraduate Director, or the designee, will meet (together or separately) with the student and with the instructor who taught the course.
+- The Department Chair or the designee will meet (together or separately) with the student and with the instructor of the course.
 The Chair will represent the department and recommend to the instructor a decision by the department.
-In cases where the instructor or student does not agree with the recommendation, the Chair shall forward the written materials associated with the appeal, together with the recommendation by the department to the Associate Dean for Academic Programs (Dean Henrik Pedersen, EN-B203), who will make the final decision on the student’s grade appeal within four weeks of receipt.
+In cases where the instructor or student does not agree with the recommendation, the Chair shall forward the written materials associated with the appeal, together with the recommendation by the department to the SoE Associate Dean for Academic Programs, Prof. Wade Trappe, who will conduct the decanal review and make the final decision on the student’s grade appeal at the School of Engineering.

-If students would like advice about the matter, they can contact with a dean in the Office of Academic Services (Engineering B100).
-Ultimately, however, the Office of Academic Services is not the arbiter at the School for the grade appeals.
-Students who contact a dean before following the procedure of contacting the instructor and then the department will be referred back to the instructor or department, where the most informed resolution of such matters is typically available.
+Students who contact the dean's office before following the procedure of working with the instructor and then the department will be referred back to the instructor or department, where the most informed resolution of such matters is typically available.